Financial Advice

 Discount brokers

-If you're happy making your own financial decisions there's one small problem, many financial product providers don't reduce their charges for customers buying
+If you're happy making your own financial decisions and want bypass advisers by buying direct, there's a potential problem.
+Many financial product providers don't reduce their charges for customers

-Discount brokers don't (normally) give advice, but will transact the purchase for you then share the commission they receive from the product provider.
-A few will
+Discount brokers don't give advice, but will transact the purchase for you then share any commission they receive from the product provider.

 While the concept is simple, the services provided by discount brokers do vary.
 At their very simplest, they just put their details on your application form to